JasonSurendran/Server-XML-Sender/README.md

 Files setup:
   - Download zip files and unzip the folder after download
   - Import Automation java project into IDE
-  - Ensure that your Java JDK is added to the Automation project
+  - Ensure that your Java JDK is added to the project
-  - Add all JAR files in `lib` folder to class build  path of project if applicable

 ## Running (From IDE)